Timeline

 1942-1946

-• Great War II is on in Europe and around the world in Asia.
+• Great War II is on in Europe and in Asia.

-• The Duchy of Brittany is laid waste by invading German armies; Bretons once again distinguish themselves for valour in defense of France and in the Resistance movements.
+• The Duchy of Cornouaille is laid waste by invading German armies; the Bretons once again distinguish themselves for valour in defense of France and in the Resistance movements.

 1942